luisarizmendi/rhel-edge-quickstart/demos/kickstart-serverless-autoupdate/info.md

 1) Find the edge device IP address and ssh to it (using the `admin` user if you used the blueprint example)

-2) Check that the container image has been auto-pulled for the `core` user (it could take some time depending on your connection): `sudo runuser -l core -c "podman image list"`
+2) Check that the container image has been auto-pulled for the `admin` user (it could take some time depending on your connection): `sudo runuser -l admin -c "podman image list"`

 ```
-[admin@edge-node ~]$ sudo runuser -l core -c "podman image list"
+[admin@edge-node ~]$ sudo runuser -l admin -c "podman image list"

 [sudo] password for admin: